 MISTRAS provides advanced non-destructive (NDT), destructive (DT), and materials testing for components used in the automotive manufacturing industry.

 Automotive manufacturers have exacting standards, for good reason.
-With the amount of people that rely on cars for transportation nearly every day, defects in a single batch of engine components or improperly-manufactured composites can lead to disastrous consequences.
+With the number of people that rely on cars for transportation nearly every day, defects in a single batch of engine components or improperly-manufactured composites can lead to disastrous consequences.

 Our clients within the automotive segment rely on our inspection and testing solutions throughout the entire design and development process, including the inspection of raw material inputs, during in-process manufacturing, and during end-product testing and analysis.